- Tesla has rolled out an upgraded Model Y in China.

 Now, let’s talk price.
 In China, the updated Model Y costs the same as the previous version – $36,000 before incentives.
 It’s a sweet deal!
 In the US, you can snag one for around $43,900, thanks to some clever tech borrowing from China and Germany.

 Oh, and about the Model 3 Highland – it got a price bump.
-So, don’t be surprised if it’s in the same ballpark as the Model Y’s price increase in other countries, which is about 5% to 7%.
+So, don’t be surprised if it’s in the same ballpark as the Model Y’s price increase in other countries, which typically ranges from about 5% to 7%, correlating with the timing of the Tesla Juniper release date.

 As for when you can expect to see the Highland in your driveway, Tesla says the fourth quarter.
 Well, we’re already there, so it’s happening soon – hopefully before the year ends.